Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Cayuga Museum of History Art

-Founded in 1936, the Cayuga Museum of History and Art operates three buildings on site—the Willard-Case mansion, where you can view rotating and permanent displays of local art and the history of Cayuga County; the Carriage House Theater, a renovated 1850s carriage house, which now operates as a multi-arts space; and the Case Research Lab where the first successful system of sound on film (talking movies) was invented.
+The Cayuga Museum of History and Art operates in three on-site buildings: the Willard-Case mansion, the Carriage House Theater, and the Case Research Lab, where the first successful system of sound on film was invented to make talking movies.

 Schweinfurth Art Center Auburn NY